-- A screening for trauma; and

-- Interviews with individuals who have knowledge of the child's needs.
+- A screening for trauma; and - Interviews with individuals who have knowledge of the child's needs.
 Tex.
 Fam.
 Code § 266.012(a).

-Beginning September 1, 2016, all youth placed in substitute care will have a Child Assessment of Needs and Strengths (CANS) completed as part of their assessment and service planning process within 30 days of removal.
-The CANS will be used to gather information about the strengths and needs of the child and family and used in Service Planning to assist the child and family in reaching their goals.
-PPS may consent to health care services ordered or prescribed by a health care provider authorized to order or prescribe health care services regardless of whether services are provided under the medical assistance program under Tex.
+Children and youth placed in substitute care ages 3 to 17 years old must receive a Child Assessment of Needs and Strengths 2.0 (CANS) completed as part of their assessment and service planning process within 30 days of removal.
+The CANS is used to gather information about the strengths and needs of the child and family and used in Service Planning to assist the child and family in reaching their goals.
+126 DFPS may consent to health care services ordered or prescribed by a health care provider authorized to order or prescribe health care services regardless of whether services are provided under the medical assistance program under Tex.
 Hum.
 Res.
 Code Chapter 32, if DFPS otherwise has the authority under Tex.
-Fam.
-Code § 266.004 to consent to health care services.
-Tex.
 Fam.
 Code § 266.004(k).